m-lab/website/_pages/09-contribute.md

 will increase the platform's resilience, diversity, and reach, supporting M-Lab’s mission.

-All contributions are considered tax-deductible donations to Code for Science & Society, M-Lab’s nonprofit fiscal sponsor.
+All contributions are considered tax-deductible donations to Superbloom, M-Lab’s nonprofit fiscal sponsor.
 To learn more, contact us at
 <hello@measurementlab.net>.

 ### Host-Managed Deployment